-The previous chart displays, in thousands of dollars, the operating revenues by type and their relationship with one another.
-State grants and Contracts represent the largest type of operating revenue accounting for forty-four percent of total operating revenues, followed by student tuition and fees which represent thirty-one percent, federal contracts which represent twenty-two percent, and all other revenue types represent only three percent of the total operating revenue.
+The above chart displayed in thousands of dollars, shows the operating revenues by type and their relationship with one another.
+State and local contracts are seventy-one percent of the revenue received.
+Federal contracts represent twelve percent of the revenue resources while student tuition and fees are seventeen percent of the revenue resources.
+All other sources of revenue types represent less than one percent of the total operating revenue.